buildkite/agent-stack-k8s/docs/installation.md

 ### Store Buildkite tokens in Kubernetes Secret

-If you would prefer to store your Agent Token and GraphQL API Access Token as a Kubernetes Secret to be referenced by the `agent-stack-k8s` controller:
+If you would prefer to store your Agent Token and GraphQL API Access Token as a Kubernetes Secret to be referenced by the `agent-stack-k8s` controller.

-#### Convert both values to base64:
+Start by converting the tokens to base64-encoded strings:

 ```
 echo -n <Buildkite Cluster Agent Token> | base64
 echo -n <Buildkite GraphQL-enabled API Access Token> | base64
 ```

-#### Run the following command to create a Kubernetes Secret containing the base64 encoded Tokens:
+Now create a Kubernetes Secret containing both of the base64-encoded tokens:
 ```
 kubectl create secret generic <secret-name> \
   --from-literal=BUILDKITE_AGENT_TOKEN=<base64 encoded Buildkite Cluster Agent Token> \
   --from-literal=BUILDKITE_TOKEN=<base64 encoded Buildkite GraphQL-enabled API Access Token>
 ```

-#### Configure Controller to Use Kubernetes Secret
 This Kubernetes Secret name can be provided to the controller with the `agentStackSecret` option, replacing both `agentToken` and `graphqlToken` options.
 You can then reference your Kubernetes Secret by name during Helm chart deployments with inline configuration:

 ```bash